 “Never give up.
 Never quit.”

-Travis’s story has been featured on local and national news including Fox News’ Happening Now with Jenna Lee and The O’Reilly Factor with Bill O’Reilly.
+Travis’s story has been featured on numerous local and national news outlets: Press

 On April 10, 2012, United States Army Staff Sergeant Travis Mills of the 82nd Airborne was critically injured on his third tour of duty in Afghanistan by an IED (improvised explosive device) while on patrol, losing portions of both legs and both arms.
 He is one of only five quadruple amputees from the wars in Iraq and Afghanistan to survive his injuries.

 Thanks to his amazing strength, courage, an incredible will to live, the heroic actions of the men in his unit, the prayers of thousands, and all the healthcare providers at the Walter Reed Army Medical Center, near Washington D.C., Travis remains on the road to recovery.
 Every day is a battle, but Travis continues to astound friends and family alike with his progress and with his amazing spirit.
 SSG Travis Mills is a genuine American hero, and for his incredible sacrifice, we are forever in his debt.

 In September 2013, Travis founded the Travis Mills Foundation, a nonprofit organization, formed to benefit and assist wounded and injured veterans.
 Travis and the foundation are actively involved with several veterans’ organizations including, National Veterans Family Center in Maine.

 Travis also founded the Travis Mills Group, LLC where he consults with and speaks to companies and organizations nationwide inspiring all to overcome life’s challenges and adversity.